waifro/smaug/README.md

 ![image_display](https://i.imgur.com/DCvMnqH.png)

+ps: in case you want to sort the database, use [smaug-db-sorter](https://github.com/waifro/smaug/tree/smaug-db-sorter), still under development, it might not give perfect results still.
+This statement will probably change in the future.
+By default, it doesn't delete any file after parsing the file, but you can uncomment the line which removes the file (under db_core.c).

 ### Windows builds only at the moment.

 It is **not** an online tool.
 This program scans your local database to search a variable you specified inside each file with bruteforce.